10 Must-See Attractions in Plzeň – The Pilsner Capital of the Czech Republic

 In the middle of the square is the large cathedral of St. Bartholomew's with the highest church tower in the Czech Republic (102 meters high!).
 Construction of the cathedral began at the same time as the city was founded (1295) and took almost 200 years to complete.

 It is possible to climb the 300 steps up the church tower to get a good look of the city from above, but it is also possible to visit the cathedral and see its beautiful interior without climbing stairs.
-I visited the ottoman and listened to atmospheric singing and music during a (very) early Advent mass - a beautiful experience I will not soon forget.
+I visited the ottoman and listened to atmospheric singing and music during a (very) early Advent mass - a beautiful experience I will never forget.

 Read more about the Christmas market in my post Christmas market in Plzen – A family celebration with tradition.